Permanent Peoples' Tribunal

-The Permanent Peoples' Tribunal is an international human rights organization founded in Bologna, Italy, on June 24, 1979, at the initiative of Senator Lelio Basso.
-It was formed at the final session of the Russell Tribunal as a vehicle to condemn the brutality of Latin American dictatorships.
-The court is composed of a president, four vice-presidents, a secretary general and 66 international members.
-Since its establishment, the Tribunal has held 46 sessions dealing with numerous cases of human rights violations in many countries.
+The Permanent Peoples' Tribunal (PPT) is an international human rights organization founded in Bologna, Italy, on June 24, 1979, at the initiative of Senator Lelio Basso.
+It was established during the final session of the Russell Tribunal with the aim of condemning Latin American dictatorships.
+The court is composed of a president, four vice-presidents, a secretary-general and 66 international members.
+Since its establishment, the Tribunal conducted 46 sessions.

-History and functions
+History

-The Permanent Peoples' Tribunal (PPT) began in Bologna in 1979 as a direct continuation of the experience of the Russell Tribunal II with Latin American dictatorships (1974–1976).
-It was promoted by Lelio Basso to denounce the crimes committed by the military regimes of the region.
-It soon became a permanent forum of complaint for communities experiencing the absence and impotence of international law.
+The Permanent Peoples' Tribunal (PPT) began in Bologna in 1979, continuing the work of the Russell Tribunal II on Latin American dictatorships.
+It was founded by Lelio Basso to denounce the crimes committed by military regimes in the region.
+The PPT aims to encourage action in judicial courts based on intergovernmental treaties, such as the International Criminal Court and the International Court of Justice.

-The PPT is a grass-root initiative to create an independent tool for researching and promoting the process of liberation and justice for marginalized and oppressed groups.
-Just as the Russell Tribunal, the existence of the Permanent People's Tribunal is due to the failures of a competent international court to effectively prosecute crimes against humanity.